Michael Zhao

 In Progress/Under Review

-- A paper on sunk costs (draft)
+- A paper on utopia and the abolition of evil (draft)

-- A paper on tradition and self-transcendence
+- A paper on statistical evidence and the objective attitude

 People who I'm not

 In naming me, my parents decided to conjoin one of the world's most common given names with one of the world's most common surnames.
 As a result, there are lots of people not identical to me who share my name, many of whom have a larger internet presence than I do.
-Here's a (non-comprehensive) list of people who I'm not:- This political candidate.
+Here's a (non-comprehensive) list of people who I'm not:- This political candidate

-- This men's rights activist.
+- This men's rights activist

-- This magazine editor.
+- This magazine editor

-- This banker arrested for insider trading.
+- This banker arrested for insider trading

-- This young tennis player.
+- This young tennis player

-- This Sim.
+- This Sim